sesamsamensemmelsammelsurium/sfetch/README.md

 # sfetch

-sfetch is a simple, small and fast fetching utility without all the gobbledygook and with a clean and minimal interface.
+sfetch (simple fetch) is a simple, small and fast fetching utility without all the gobbledygook and with a clean and minimal interface.
 Probably not for visual enthusiasts in its vanilla state.

 The vanilla program is as simple as it gets.